Lach112/example-repo/README.md

 # Example Repository
-THis is a asample repo, hello world!
+This is a a sample repo, hello world!

-This is a second change.
+This is a 3rd change.